RedisLabs/redislabs-docs/content/rc/subscriptions/maintenance/_index.md

 aliases:
 ---

 Redis will maintain your Redis Cloud subscriptions and databases as needed to ensure your databases are running the most stable and up-to-date version of Redis.
-During maintenance, you may notice some latency when connecting to your databases.

 By default, Redis will perform maintenance automatically while limiting service disruption as much as possible.
 If you want to control when Redis can perform maintenance for a Flexible subscription, you can [set manual maintenance windows]({{<relref "/rc/subscriptions/maintenance/set-maintenance-windows">}}).